-Figure 89.
+Figure 92.
+Configuring the local interface.
+The IPv4 tab.
 The section for creating MAC-IPv4 pairs.

-To create a MAC-IPv4 pair, click the ADD button ().
-In the opened window, in the IP address field, enter an IPv4 address which will be assigned to the device from the LAN, then in the MAC address field, enter the MAC address of this device.
+To create a MAC-IPv4 pair, click the ADD button (+).
+In the opened window, fill in the MAC address field.
+You can choose a device connected to the router's LAN at the moment.
+To do this, select the relevant MAC address from the drop-down list (the field will be filled in automatically).
+Then in the IP address field, enter an IPv4 address which will be assigned to the device with the specified MAC address.
 In the Hostname field, specify a network name of the device for easier identification (optional).
 Click the APPLY button.

-In order to view MAC addresses of the devices connected to the router at the moment, click the KNOWN CLIENTS button.
+To create MAC-IPv4 pairs for the devices connected to the router at the moment, click the KNOWN CLIENTS button.
 In the opened window, select the needed device and click the OK button.
 To view the latest list of the connected devices, click the REFRESH button.